nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2023-04-30-april-blog.md

 Lastly, we watched The Super Mario Bros.
 Movie with Dani, Ruby, Ashley, Mariana, and Mike, and while I was pretty confused the entire time, I loved Jack Black's Peaches the most.
 The last day he was here, though, was stormed over.
 He got an authentic North Carolina experience, and I am happy he enjoyed his time with me.

 I have not been the best at calling my family recently, but seeing my brother helped me see how valuable this love is.
 Beyond that, he could finally put a face to all the names and stories I told him about.
-I am just excited for my turn to visit him in college.
+I am just now excited for my turn to visit him in college.